Right-wing populism: Italy

-In Italy, Prime Minister Silvio Berlusconi served four separate term between 1994 and 2011, and is considered the first prominent populist politician in modern Europe, fueling anti-immigrant sentiments, denying the results of the 2006 general election, and often making offensive comments towards the judiciary and political opponents, although his Forza Italia party is considered to be more moderate.
+In Italy, Prime Minister Silvio Berlusconi served four separate terms between 1994 and 2011, and is considered the first prominent populist politician in modern Europe, fueling anti-immigrant sentiments, denying the results of the 2006 general election, and often making offensive comments towards the judiciary and political opponents, although his Forza Italia party is considered to be more moderate.
 Instead, the most prominent right-wing populist party in the last twenty years was the Lega, formerly Lega Nord (LN), whose leaders reject the right-wing label, although not the "populist" one.

 The Lega is a federalist, regionalist and sometimes secessionist party, founded in 1991 as a federation of several regional parties of northern and central Italy, most of which had arisen and expanded during the 1980s.
 LN's program advocates the transformation of Italy into a federal state, fiscal federalism, and greater regional autonomy, especially for the northern regions.
 At times, the party has advocated for the secession of the north, which it calls Padania.
 The party generally takes an anti-southern Italian stance as members are known for opposing southern Italian emigration to northern Italian cities, stereotyping southern Italians as welfare abusers and detrimental to Italian society, and attributing Italy's economic troubles and the disparity of the north–south divide in the Italian economy to supposed inherent negative characteristics of the southern Italians, such as laziness, lack of education, or criminality.
 Certain LN members have been known to publicly deploy the offensive slur terrone, a common pejorative term for southern Italians evocative of negative southern Italian stereotypes.
-As a federalist, regionalist, populist party of the north, LN is also highly critical of the centralised power and political importance of Rome, sometimes adopting to a lesser extent an anti-Roman stance in addition to an anti-southern stance.

 With the rise of immigration into Italy since the late 1990s, LN has increasingly turned its attention to criticising mass immigration to Italy.
 The LN, which opposes illegal immigration, is critical of Islam, and proposes Italy's exit from the Eurozone, is considered a Eurosceptic movement and, as such, is a part of the Identity and Democracy (ID) group in the European Parliament.
 LN was or is part of the national government in 1994, 2001–2006, 2008–2011, and 2018–2019.
 Most recently, the party, including among its members the presidents of Lombardy and Veneto, won 17.4% of the vote in the 2018 general election, becoming the third-largest party in Italy (largest within the centre-right coalition).
 In the 2014 European election, under the leadership of Matteo Salvini, it took 6.2% of votes.
 Under Salvini, the party has, to some extent, embraced Italian nationalism and emphasised Euroscepticism, opposition to immigration, and other "populist" policies while allying with right-wing populist parties in Europe.